Lamar Odom’s Daughter, Destiny, Stuns In Tight Leather Pants Before Exuding ‘Angel Energy’

 “You look like a model,” gushed a second, with the perfection hand emoji.

 Destiny then changed gears for her next personal shot.
-In the sweet selfie, Destiny looks fresh-faced, with only the slightest makeup applied.
-This comprised mainly of a little pat of blush and some clear lip gloss.
+In the sweet selfie, Destiny looks fresh-faced, with only the slightest makeup applied — a little pat of blush and some clear lip gloss.

-Her hair appears to be slightly slicked back, and she pushes it down with her free hand.
+Her hair appears to be slightly slicked back as she pushes it down with her free hand.
 She also accessorized with a pair of statement oversized gold hoop earrings.
-For attire, Destiny wore a classic white oxford shirt, leaving much of it unbuttoned.
+For attire, Destiny wore a classic white Oxford shirt, leaving much of it unbuttoned.

 Destiny’s post, in which she takes a side-angle selfie, showcases her beautifully sculpted cheekbones, and gives the picture a high-fashion vibe.